emirusahin/GoogleFootball-C-HRL/README.md

 2) Learn creating an attack if the ball is in your half and you have the ball <br>
 3) Learn to score if the ball is in the opponent's half and you have the ball <br>
 4) Learn to press if the ball is in the opponent's half and they have the ball <br>

+# TA Feedback
+Methodology (34/40):
+<br> - Abstract, introduction and motivation: The authors implemented PPO in the GRF environment.
+This focuses on using a typical RL algorithm in a widely used environment with curriculum design, which is a suitable course project topic.
+<br> - Background and problem formulation: The choice of problem settings is clean and simple, respecting the limited resources.
+Considering the non-trivial research question and the large number of design choices to try, it's a valid pick for the problem settings.
+<br> Related work: well done!
+<br> - Contribution and clarity of proposed method: The contribution is satisfactory.
+The method is clearly stated.
+This work could be further extended by trying 1-2 more policy-based algorithms on more configurations of the GRF environment
+<br> Experiments and coding (18/20): The readme is clearly presented with instructions to run the code easily.
+The experiments are, in general, carefully designed.
+The results are well presented.
+Adding training curves of different curricula in the appendix would be better.
+<br> Writing (10/10): Excellent writing.
+<br> Presentation (18/20): Overall, great presentation.
+The video slightly exceeds 4mins.
+Try to focus on key contributions and findings.
+<br> Late penalty: (2^3)% * 90 = 7.2
+<br> Well done!
+Best of luck in your future endeavours!